-Diagnostic imaging — Plain radiographs should be obtained of affected joints to identify evidence of chondrocalcinosis (cartilage calcification) or other signs characteristic of CPPD crystal deposition disease.
+Diagnostic imaging — Plain radiographs of affected joints should be obtained to identify evidence of cartilage calcification (chondrocalcinosis) or other signs characteristic of CPPD crystal deposition disease.
 (See 'Plain film radiography' above.)

 In patients in whom the diagnosis is suspected, but plain radiographs of pertinent affected joints have not shown evidence of cartilage calcification screening, radiographs of other frequently involved joints should be obtained, since the radiographic features of CPP crystal deposition disease have good specificity and sensitivity.
 We suggest that such radiographs should include: